bright/new-www/_posts/2017-10-31-dockerizing-android-builds.md

 # Considerations #

-While the image is sufficient to build a regular application, you might want to further customise it for several reasons.
+While the image is sufficient to build a regular application, you might want to further customize it for several reasons.

 ## Pre-fetching SDK packages ##